msintaha/latte/README.md

 </p>

 # Latte
-A React boilerplate pluggable to any backend
+A React frontend boilerplate pluggable to any backend

 ### Setup
 - Node version ~11